 B. Spicy Variations

-If you enjoy a little heat, feel free to add red pepper flakes to the beef mixture or incorporate diced jalapeños into the ricotta filling for a spicy kick.
+Add red pepper flakes to beef or diced jalapeños to ricotta for a kick .

 C. Cheese Lovers’ Version